How Motorhead’s First Sessions Were Finally Issued as ‘On Parole’

-Sometimes, when a band becomes popular, recordings that had previously been deemed unsuitable will make its way into stores to capitalize on their success.
-One of those, Motorhead's 'On Parole,' was released in December 1979.
+When a band becomes popular, recordings that had previously been deemed unsuitable make their way into stores to capitalize on their success.
+One of those, Motorhead's On Parole, was released on Dec.
+8, 1979.

-Following a 1974 tour of Canada which found Lemmy the subject of a drug bust, he was unceremoniously sacked from his beloved band.
-Meanwhile, having released their masterpiece, 'Kings of Oblivion,' the Pink Fairies had called it a day.
-Call it fate, or good timing, but these events left Lemmy and Fairies guitarist extraordinaire Larry Wallis without gigs.
-This problem was soon resolved as the duo joined forces to create what would ultimately become an institution of rock and roll, Motorhead.
+Lemmy was unceremoniously sacked from his beloved band following a 1974 tour of Canada where he was the subject of a drug bust.
+Meanwhile, the Pink Fairies called it a day after released their masterpiece, Kings of Oblivion.
+Call it fate, or good timing, but these events left Lemmy and Fairies guitarist Larry Wallis without gigs.
+This problem was soon resolved as the duo joined forces to create what would ultimately become an institution of rock 'n' roll, Motorhead.

-Listen to 'Motorhead'
+Listen to Motorhead Perform 'Motorhead'

 Aside from the classic song which gave them their name, the band also reached back and revamped a couple other songs from Lemmy's past.
-Both 'Lost Johnny' and 'The Watcher' had featured on Hawkwind albums, ('Hall Of The Mountain Grill' and 'Doremi Fasol Latido' respectively), but were given a more stripped down and somewhat more aggressive stance here.
-'Lost Johnny' was written by Lemmy along with Mick Farren, formerly of the Deviants.The aforementioned 'Leaving Here' was a long time favorite of Lemmy after first hearing it done up by Ron Wood's Mod beat group the Birds.
+Both "Lost Johnny" and "The Watcher" were featured on Hawkwind albums, (Hall of the Mountain Grill and Doremi Fasol Latido, respectively), but were given a more stripped down and somewhat more aggressive stance here.
+"Lost Johnny" was written by Lemmy along with Mick Farren, formerly of the Deviants.
+"Leaving Here" was a long time favorite of Lemmy after first hearing it done up by Ron Wood's Mod beat group the Birds.
 The Motorhead version stays true to its form, but ups the ante in terms of sheer volume and attack.

-'Vibrator' is a humorous little song written by Wallis with a self-explanatory title.
-"I'm your friend / My love won't bend / So eager to please / I'll keep you free from any nasty disease."
-Some might call it poetry.
-Wallis also checks in with 'On Parole' which is straight-ahead no-frills rock and roll at its finest.
-The song would later show up as the flip to 'Police Car,' Wallis' solo debut for Stiff Records.
-This early incarnation of the band had much in common with the ongoing 'Pub Rock' scene that was in full swing with bands like Dr. Feelgood and Ducks Deluxe.
+"Vibrator" is a humorous little song written by Wallis with a self-explanatory title.
+"I'm your friend / My love won't bend / So eager to please / I'll keep you free from any nasty disease": Some might call it poetry.
+Wallis also checks in with "On Parole," which is straight-ahead no-frills rock 'n' roll at its finest.
+The song would later show up as the flip to "Police Car," Wallis' solo debut for Stiff Records.
+This early incarnation of the band had much in common with the ongoing pub-rock scene that was in full swing with bands like Dr. Feelgood and Ducks Deluxe.
 They were all pushing an aggressive back-to-basics approach before the punks got hold of the ball.

 Listen to 'Iron Horse/Born to Lose'

-Following the success of the band's second and third albums, 'Overkill' and 'Bomber,' United Artists realized the error of their ways and released those early sessions as 'On Parole.'
-You can debate all day long as to which versions of these great songs are the definitive -- in some cases you have three to pick from -- the original Hawkwind, the 'On Parole' lineup and the final takes on 'Motorhead.'
-Any way you slice it, you come up with 100 percent kick-ass rock and roll.
+Following the success of Motorhead's second and third albums, Overkill and Bomber, United Artists realized the error of their ways and released those early sessions as On Parole.
+You can debate all day long as to which versions of these great songs are the definitive – in some cases you have three to pick from – the original Hawkwind, the On Parole lineup and the final takes on Motorhead.
+Any way you slice it, you come up with 100 percent kick-ass rock 'n' roll.